taxonomicallyinformedannotation/tima-python/README.md

 # Taxonomically Informed Metabolite Annotation

+This repository is experimental. ⚠️
+It is currently not fully working. 🛑
+Any help is welcome. 👍

 The initial work is available at https://doi.org/10.3389/fpls.2019.01329, and many improvements have been made since then.
 The workflow is illustrated in Figure 1.